 Black Vegans Rock!
 Tips, Resources, and Inspiration

 From politicians to rap stars, respected actors to distinguished athletes, the list of African Americans who are saying no to the abuse of animals grows every day.
 Beyoncé and Jay Z promote healthy vegan foods, and Kid Ink, Taraji P. Henson, and Waka Flocka Flame speak out against fur.
 Russell Simmons and the Wu-Tang Clan’s RZA loudly and strongly campaign for a more compassionate world.
 Forest Whitaker, Kimberly Elise, and Cory Booker adhere to plant-centric eating and encourage others to do the same.
 Bryant Terry writes delectable vegan cookbooks.
-David Carter, Jim Morris, Brandon Flowers, and John Salley took the sports world by storm with their healthy vegan living.
+David Carter, Brandon Flowers, and John Salley took the sports world by storm with their healthy vegan living.
 And civil rights activists such as Dexter Scott King, Dick Gregory, and Angela Davis choose to eat compassionately while advocating for a world in which all species are treated with dignity—as the late Coretta Scott King did as well.

 Are you ready to join these role models by saying no to injustice?
 We’ve compiled some resources to help you transition to your new cruelty-free lifestyle!

 Black Vegans Rock

 Black Vegans Rock spotlights everyday African-American vegans who are looking to get their work, art, music, restaurant, book, or other projects in front of fellow vegans.
 The website was started by activist and writer Aph Ko, and it brings the black vegan community together while celebrating its diversity.

 Vegan Food Making Its Mark